DKyryk/HaskellCheck/info/Functions.md

 # Functions

+Functions can’t begin with capital letters.
+Symbol ' is used to denote either a strict version of a function (i.e., one that isn’t lazy), or a slightly modified version of a function or variable with a similar name.

 ## 1) Higher order functions

 Haskell functions can take functions as parameters and return functions as return values.